Lift-40/Exercise9/README.md

 ----------
 **Task 1:**
  1. Why do we assign priorities to tasks?
+      - This is done to better allocate resources (such as processing time) to the tasks that need it the most, which may increase the performance of the system.
  2. What features must a scheduler have for it to be usable for real-time systems?
+      - It must have the ability to pause running processes, maintain and manage a queue of running processes and start new processes.

 Inversion and inheritance
 -------------------------